DigitalHallucinations/SCOUT-2/DOCS/Modules/Tools/TerminalCommand.md

 - Performing system maintenance tasks

 The agent can call the `TerminalCommand()` function with specific commands and options, allowing it to interact with the system in a controlled and safe manner.
 The function's ability to handle timeouts, retries, and indefinitely running applications makes it versatile for various system interaction needs.

+#### Future improvements

+1. Command Suggestions:
+   - Implement an AI-driven system to suggest relevant commands based on user intent.

+2. Interactive Mode:
+   - Add an interactive shell mode for running multiple commands in a session.

+3. Command History:
+   - Implement a command history feature with the ability to repeat or modify previous commands.

+4. Output Formatting:
+   - Enhance output formatting options (e.g., JSON, table, tree view) for better readability.

+5. Command Explanations:
+   - Provide detailed explanations of complex commands and their parameters.

+6. Cross-platform Support:
+   - Improve compatibility and consistent behavior across different operating systems.

+7. Alias Management:
+   - Allow users to create and manage command aliases for frequently used operations.

+8. Environment Variables:
+   - Implement secure handling and management of environment variables.

+9. Pipe and Redirection:
+   - Support command piping and I/O redirection within the tool's environment.

+10. Asynchronous Command Execution:
+    - Allow long-running commands to be executed asynchronously with progress updates.